Call us now:

 What are the applicable taxes for holders of a Non-Immigrant B visa?

-Holders of a Non-Immigrant B visa in Thailand are subject to certain tax obligations.
-If your stay exceeds 180 days per year, you are considered a tax resident, and your income earned in Thailand is taxed at a progressive rate ranging from 5% to 35%.
+Holders of a Non-Immigrant B visa Thailand must meet certain tax obligations.
+If you stay in Thailand for more than 180 days per year, you become a tax resident.
+As a tax resident, your income earned in Thailand will be taxed at a progressive rate, ranging from 5% to 35%.

-An annual tax return must be filed using the appropriate form (PND 90, for example) after obtaining a tax identification number.
-Unless otherwise provided by bilateral agreements, even foreign income transferred during the year is subject to tax.
+You must file an annual tax return using the appropriate form (e.g., PND 90) after obtaining a tax identification number.
+Unless a bilateral agreement states otherwise, foreign income transferred during the year is also taxable.

-Employers must also pay withholding tax and, where applicable, VAT.
-Failure to comply with these legal obligations may result in heavy penalties.
+Employers are required to pay withholding tax and, where applicable, VAT.
+Failing to comply with these obligations may result in heavy penalties.

 What are the pitfalls to avoid while applying for a Non-Immigrant B visa in Thailand ?